-Training & Placement Officer
+Training and Placement Officer

 Govenment Engineering College Banswara has grown in strength over the years.
 We have a dedicated qualified, experienced and enthusiastic faculty members.
 We have modern lab duly equipped with state of art.
 Our campus is wi-fi enabled.
 We have excellent library equipped with latest books including book bank facility to the students.